 Carbon monoxide (CO) is a deadly gas that must be taken seriously.
 It is known as the "silent killer" because it is colorless, odorless, and tasteless.
-This is the exact reason why so many states and cities have mandated carbon monoxide detectors in homes.
+This is the exact reason why so many states and cities have mandated carbon monoxide alarms and detectors in homes.
 Along with their importance for home safety, CO detectors are crucial when traveling, RV driving, and boating.

 What Is Carbon Monoxide?

 Carbon monoxide (CO) is a toxic gas.
 OSHA emphasizes that carbon monoxide is a poisonous, colorless, odorless, and tasteless gas - making it very elusive.
 Although CO has no smell, it is often mixed with other gases that do have an odor (i.e. exhaust gas).